Overview

 Step 2: Create a program to implement the policies

-In addition to preparing a health and safety policy, the employer must have a program in place to implement that policy.
+In addition to preparing an occupational health and safety policy, the employer must have a program in place to implement that policy.
 This program will be different depending on the hazards encountered in a particular workplace.

 Program elements may include all or some of the following: